-We anticipate that cost of revenues will continue to increase in absolute terms primarily as a result of increases in traffic acquisition, content and data center costs, but will remain flat as a percentage of revenues in the near term.
-The primary drivers of increases in our future traffic acquisition costs are the increase of revenues derived from the websites of our partners in the Yandex ad network, as well as the extent to which we use distribution partners to direct search queries to our website, partly offset by the change in the mix of Yandex ad network partners to partners with more favourable terms.
-In addition, our traffic acquisition costs as a percentage of advertising revenues may fluctuate in the future based on whether we are successful in negotiating more Yandex ad network and distribution arrangements that provide for lower revenue-sharing obligations or, alternatively, in less favorable revenue-sharing arrangements as result of increased competition for these arrangements with existing and potential new partners results.
+We anticipate that cost of revenues will continue to increase in absolute terms primarily as a result of increases in traffic acquisition, content and data center costs, but will remain flat as a percentage of revenues in the near term, excluding the effect of Red Rose acquisition as described below.
+The primary drivers of increases in our future traffic acquisition costs are the increase of revenues derived from the websites of our partners in the Yandex ad network, as well as the extent to which we use distribution partners to direct search queries to our website, partly offset by the change in the mix of Yandex ad network partners with more favorable terms.
+In addition, our traffic acquisition costs as a percentage of advertising revenues may fluctuate in the future based on whether we are successful in negotiating more Yandex ad network and distribution arrangements that provide for lower revenue-sharing obligations or, alternatively, in less favorable revenue-sharing arrangements as result of increased competition for these arrangements with existing and potential new partners.